 When in doubt about what to eat, fill your plate with plenty of vegetables and try to cook at home as much as possible.

-Personally, my wife and I eat vegetables with every single meal.
-Yes, we even eat vegetables with breakfast.
+Personally, I eat vegetables with every single meal.
+Yes, I even eat vegetables with breakfast.

 For each meal, vegetables compose between two-thirds to three-quarters of my total food intake.
 Personally, one of my favorite ways to achieve this is to eat what my partner and I call a “BAS.”

 Another approach that I commonly use is to use sautéed cauliflower rice as a vegetable base and then add protein, salsa, cilantro and other flavorful additions on top of it.
-We can bulk prep sautéed cauliflower rice by buying bags of it at Costco (sold in 4 lb bags) and then cook it using the “Sautée” setting on our Instapot.
+We bulk prep sautéed cauliflower rice by buying bags of it at Costco (sold in 4 lb bags) and then cook it using the “Sautée” setting on our Instapot.

 Regardless of what approach you take, you’re simply not going to take 30-60 minutes to prep vegetables before every meal.
 So instead, either plan to eat a lot of BAS’s (Big Ass Salads) or bulk prep a whole lot of vegetables in advance.

 5. Limit Fruit Intake (Unless It’s Around Your Workout Window)

 Because most of us were taught as children that fruit is healthy, we tend to think we can eat a limitless amount of it.
 Unfortunately, this simply isn’t true, at least not if you’re trying to drop body fat to reveal your abs.

 What is critical to understand is that from a macronutrient standpoint, both fruits and vegetables are carbs.